Search for Databases by Keyword

 Thousands of full text classic works and firsthand accounts in books, documents, pictures, images, and sounds from world history, U.S. history, science and mathematics, social sciences, literature, political science and law, language, and philosophy and religion.
 Choose Browse Collections to locate classical speeches, Shakespeare, the log of the Mayflower, Newton's Principia, and much more.

 Oxford Bibliographies Online (OBO) is a collection of scholarly, discipline-based subject modules supplying recommended significant sources.
-Topics include Medieval Studies, Islamic Studies, and Buddhism which may be searched individually or simultaneously.
+Topics include Medieval Studies, Islamic Studies, Chinese Studies and Buddhism which may be searched individually or simultaneously.
 Results include full text and/or cited references.

 Contains current and recent issues of dozens of philosophy journals from philosophical societies, university departments and presses, and commercial publishers in several countries.
 All content is indexed.
 Journals within the collection that are subscribed to individually by Auraria Library are available full text.